I have never been anywhere in the world as beautiful as Kashmir

 I have seen ladies wearing shorts and dresses in Srinagar.
 But I personally chose to wear suits and salwars to be as involved in the culture as possible.
 It made me feel comfortable and since I was staying with locals, it made them feel comfortable as well.
 Dressing appropriately to any place is the key, and if you happen to go to dargah, you will not feel out of place as well.

 No Late Nights

 In Kashmir, the shops shut down by 9 PM and by 10 PM the streets are quiet.
 It is better to avoid going late outside.
-If you have some errands to run make sure to get it done in daytime only.
-Now I am not saying this because something will happen, but you won’t see any women outside late at night.
-However, if you are with some group it won’t be an issue.
+If you have some errands to run make sure to get it done in the daytime only.

 Should You Visit Kashmir?

 “Idher tourists ko koi chu bhi nahi sakta” (You can not even lay a finger on a tourist) So, if you ask me that “should I travel to Kashmir” I will say, just go!
 Despite whatever news you have heard in the past or how much political instability is there.
 Now, this does not mean to visit the place during the riots!
 But when Srinagar is calm it will make you feel at home like any other place in India.
 Tourists are safe!
 I and my traveller friends are very attached to Kashmir because this place has magic in the air!
 It has an undying pull which will keep calling you back if you happen to go there once.
 I am very fond of this beautiful place that I consider heaven!
 I have been loved here, I have felt the warm hospitality of the locals here, I have made friends here and I have seen one of the most beautiful sceneries here.